surniaulula/wpsso-add-five-stars/README.md

 <!-- about -->

-<p><strong>The WPSSO Add Five Stars add-on includes a 5 star rating and review from the site organization:</strong></p>
+<p><strong>The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization if:</strong></p>

 <ol>
-<li>If the Schema markup does not already have an 'aggregateRating' property.</li>
+<li>The document Schema markup does not already have an 'aggregateRating' property.</li>
-<li>If Google allows an 'aggregateRating' property for that Schema type.</li>
+<li>Google allows an 'aggregateRating' property for the document Schema type.</li>
 </ol>

-<p><strong>Note that Google allows an 'aggregateRating' property only for these Schema types and sub-types:</strong></p>
+<p><strong>Google allows an 'aggregateRating' property for these Schema types and sub-types:</strong></p>

 <ul>
 <li>Book</li>